waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Primary Hypothesis:** The only way to free an inventory slot is to consume an item that has an effect during a battle (e.g., healing a damaged Pokémon).

 ## VI.
 Future Strategy Notes
-*   For complex sequential puzzles like the Team Rocket Hideout floor trap, I MUST use my `sequential_puzzle_solver` agent to avoid manual error and increase efficiency.
+*   For complex sequential puzzles, I should consider defining a `sequential_puzzle_solver` agent to avoid manual error and increase efficiency.